gr82morozr/codereview/README.md

 import re
 from datetime import datetime

-# Regular expression to extract timestamp from the start of the line.
+# Regular expression to extract a timestamp from the beginning of a line.
-# Adjust the regex pattern and the datetime format as needed.
+# Adjust the regex pattern and datetime format if needed.
 TIMESTAMP_REGEX = re.compile(r'^(\d{4}-\d{2}-\d{2} \d{2}:\d{2}:\d{2})')

 def parse_timestamp(ts_str):
-    """Convert a timestamp string to a datetime object.""" return datetime.strptime(ts_str, "%Y-%m-%d %H:%M:%S")
+    """Convert a timestamp string into a datetime object.""" return datetime.strptime(ts_str, "%Y-%m-%d %H:%M:%S")

 def extract_timestamp(line):
-    """Extract and parse the timestamp from a log line (decoded string).""" match = TIMESTAMP_REGEX.match(line)
+    """Extract and parse the timestamp from a log line (string).""" match = TIMESTAMP_REGEX.match(line)
     if match:
         try: